madanitea/madanitea/README.md

 I am speaking in Bahasa.
 But i think, i also good at english (a little) :D You can reach me on <a target="_blank" href="https://instagram.com/madanitea">Instagram</a>, <a href="https://www.youtube.com/channel/UCdm5Ls3RNlYTiScwqhANQVg">Youtube</a>, and <a href="https://linkedin.com/muhammadfarhanmadani">Linkedin</a>.
 Don't be shy to say hello, i will respond you as soon as possible.

-Last but not least, i need to tell you, that i'm an Automotive Enthusiast.
+Last but not least, i need to tell you, i'm an <b>Automotive Enthusiast</b>.
+I love music too, everyday, every hour i always listen to music, sometimes singing while doing something.
+In the band my role is a<b> Rythm Guitarist</b>.
-<h3>Thank's for reading this.</h3>
+<h3>Sincerely, thank's for reading this.</h3>